Pre-course

 Social programme

-Prof. H.H.
-Kampinga, PhD
+Prof. Harm Kampinga PhD

 The abstract of a scientific paper or grant is the gateway to being noted and read.
 If you do not roll out the red carpet, people will pass by!
 A good abstract should not only present the essential and sound features of your research and radiate its high quality, but also should advertise why your findings are relevant and how they are relevant.

-Prof. J.A.
-Lisman PhD
+Prof. Ton Lisman PhD

-M. El Moumni MD PhD
+Mostafa El Moumni MD PhD

 In 90 minutes, an overview of statistical techniques will be given.
 Together with the participants several questions will be answered including: